Application for trail-o punching and timed control operation

 Introduction

-• This help is for application users, i.e. marshals and competitors.
-Help for organizers is on the application web page http://ant.yq.cz.
+• This help is for application users, i.e., marshals and competitors.
+Help for organizers is on the application web page https://ant.yq.cz.

 • ANT can run in several modes:

-• Event supervising (results files management, preliminary result calculation, ToePunch system chip readout, etc.).
+• Race supervising (results files management, preliminary result calculation, ToePunch system chip readout, presentation of the startlist for competitors, etc.).

 • Timed control answer recording and time keeping by a marshal.